uinix-js/uinix-ui/readme.md

 #### `useIcon(icon)`

-Retrieves the SVG content of the specified icon.
+Retrieves the SVG content of the specified icon from the system.

 Can be called anywhere and requires a valid `system` to be [`load`ed](#loadh-system-config).